basho/jam/README.md

 functions and is converted to `00` seconds in the following minute during normalization.

+### Expansion

+ISO 8601 allows for incomplete date/time strings, and while we'll need a complete date/time for most conversions, in some cases we need to know that the incoming string was incomplete, so expansion of an incomplete date/time record is a distinct step in the processing timeline.

+The values added to expand an incomplete record are the lower bounds for the appropriate fields, so 1 for month or day, 0 for any time field.

 ### Translation

 Dates and times can be converted to alternative time zones, to ISO